Jack Kirby: DC Comics and the Fourth World saga (1971–1975)

 The New Gods #1 (March 1971) Cover art by Kirby and Don Heck.

 Kirby spent nearly two years negotiating a deal to move to DC Comics, where in late 1970 he signed a three-year contract with an option for two additional years.
 He produced a series of interlinked titles under the blanket sobriquet "The Fourth World", which included a trilogy of new titles—New Gods, Mister Miracle, and The Forever People—as well as the extant Superman's Pal Jimmy Olsen.
 Kirby picked the latter book because the series was without a stable creative team and he did not want to cost anyone a job.
+Kirby was editor, writer and artist on each of these series.

 The three books Kirby originated dealt with aspects of mythology he had previously touched upon in Thor.
 The New Gods would establish this new mythos, while in The Forever People Kirby would attempt to mythologize the lives of the young people he observed around him.
 The third book, Mister Miracle was more of a personal myth.
-The title character was an escape artist, which Mark Evanier suggests Kirby channeled his feelings of constraint into.
+The title character was an escape artist, which Mark Evanier suggests Kirby channeled his feelings of constraint into, although others have pointed out that it may have been based on comic book artist and escape artist Jim Steranko.
 Mister Miracle's wife was based in character on Kirby's wife Roz, and he even caricatured Stan Lee within the pages of the book as Funky Flashman, a depiction Lee found hurtful while Kirby tried to downplay the insult when confronted about it by Lee's protege, Roy Thomas, who was similarly insulted with Flashman's sidekick, Houseroy.